mrettl/conforce/doc/source/index.rst

     - Field outputs for the displacement and stress field in the global coordinate system are computed automatically.
 - Static configurational stresses and forces may consider:
     - Elastic energy density (Abaqus field output SENER)
-    - Plastic energy density (Abaqus field output PENER)
+    - Plastic energy density (Abaqus field output PENER) under the assumption of small-strain plasticity
-    - Viscous energy density (Abaqus field output VENER)
     - `Kinematic energies are not yet supported.`

-:py:mod:`conforce.expressions` provides a short description of the computation.

 Table of Contents